Nomael/Minecraft_2D/README.md

-# 2D Minecraft as a Project for School
+# 2D Minecraft Project for School